 It is an all in one plugin that can perform several tasks simultaneously.
 If we prepare a list of must-have WordPress plugins for your website, Jetpack will be at the top of the list.

 How Does Jetpack Plugin Perform?

 Did you know that every plugin available in the WP Hive had to go through a performance measurement process?
 Yeah!
 You heard me right.

-> WP Hive takes every plugin a performance test and then proceeds to publish it there.
-Jetpack plugin had passed the testing phase though it lacked in one point.
-That is, Jetpack consumes more memory than 92% plugins available in the repository.
-It costs you 1137.99 KB space on your website.
+WP Hive takes every plugin for a performance test and then proceeds to publish it there.
+The jetpack plugin had passed the testing phase though it lacked at one point.
+That is, Jetpack consumes more memory than 92% of plugins available in the repository.
+It costs you 1137.99 KB of space on your website.

-> WP Hive not only lets you know the performance of a plugin but also helps you make a comparison between different plugins.
+WP Hive not only lets you know the performance of a plugin but also helps you make a comparison between different plugins.
 So that you can get the right one for your business.
 Good luck!